-The members of the Board appointed Mr. Toyeshwar Sharma Loday as Chief Executive Officer ("CEO") of the Company.
-In his capacity as CEO, Mr. Toyeshwar Sharma Loday is involved in the day to day running of the business and ensures that information pertaining to the day to day management of the Company are communicated to the Board.
-Alongside the CEO, the Board has appointed an additional executive director, namely Mr. Rahul Girish Desai, who is also involved in managing the daily affairs of the Company.
-Mr. Toyeshwar Sharma Loday resigned as CEO and Executive Director on 31 December 2018.
-Further to the resignation Mr. Toyeshwar Sharma Loday, Mr. Rahul Desai was appointed as the Chief Executive Officer on 01 January 2019.
+The members of the Board appointed Mr. Rahul Girish Desai as Chief Executive Officer ("CEO") of the Company.
+In his capacity as CEO, Mr. Desai is involved in the day to day running of the business and ensures that information pertaining to the day to day management of the Company are communicated to the Board.
+Alongside the CEO, the Board has appointed an executive director, namely Mr. Vashish Muniah, who is also involved in managing the daily affairs of the Company.